Sane C++ Libraries

 This class registers the onRequest callback provided by HttpAsyncServer to serves files from a given directory.

-constexpr int MAX_CONNECTIONS = 16; // Max number of concurrent http connections
+constexpr int MAX_CONNECTIONS = 1; // Max number of concurrent http connections (1 disables keep-alive)

 constexpr int REQUEST_SLICES = 2; // Number of slices of the request buffer for each connection